timothyihaynes/SDS-Project-Water-Quality/README.md

 ## Project - E. Coli Presence in Austin bodies of water

 ### Project Description
-Our project goals are to analyze the relationship between pathogenic bacteria and organic nutrients present in freshwater samples taken in Austin.
+Our project goals are to analyze the relationship between pathogenic bacteria, organic nutrients present in freshwater samples, and other environmental factors in Austin's bodies of water.

 ### Link to Dataset
 https://data.austintexas.gov/Environment/Water-Quality-Sampling-Data/5tye-7ray/about_data

 ### Dataset Description
-The City of Austin provides data collected to assess water quality conditions in the natural creeks, aquifiers, and lakes in the Austin area.
-Our study is focused on the data collected for various nutrient and bacterium concentrations, as well as other factors that contribute to water conditions such as temparature and pH.
+The City of Austin provides data collected to assess water quality conditions in the natural creeks, aquifers, and lakes in the Austin area.
+Our study is focused on the data collected for various nutrient and bacterium concentrations, as well as other factors that contribute to water conditions such as temperature and pH.